chandlerc/blog/content/slides/2026-memory-safety-deep-1/1_use_after_free.md

 ## Ingredients for preventing use after free

 - Ownership
-  - Every allocation has a single responsible owner
+  - Every allocation has a single owner
   - Ownership comes with both capabilities and responsibilities
 - Invalidation
   - Only owners can perform invalidating operations like free or realloc